jens-create/socialdata2023/docs/index.md

 ## At which locations is the traffic most unsafe in NYC?

+A quick look at the map reveals that some roads are more dangerous than others.
+We therefore take a closer look at the most dangerous roads in NYC - indicated by red circles on the above map.
+Thus, the dangerous roads are defined as the roads with the highest number of accidents.

 ### Atlantic Avenue in Brooklyn
-Atlantic Avenue in Brooklyn is the most dangerous street in New York City.
-It has the highest number of accidents, injuries, and fatalities of any street in the city.
-The street is a major thoroughfare that runs through several neighborhoods, including Bedford-Stuyvesant, Crown Heights, and Prospect Heights.
-It is also home to many businesses and residential buildings, making it a popular destination for pedestrians and cyclists.
-However, the street lacks adequate infrastructure for these users, with narrow sidewalks and bike lanes that are often blocked by parked cars or delivery trucks.
-This leads to conflicts between different modes of transportation, resulting in collisions and injuries.
+The map reveals that the Atlantic Avenue is a road with a high number of accidents.
+We therefore take a closer look at the accidents on this road.

+A quick search on the net reveals that the road is a major thoroughfare in Brooklyn, New York City.
+It stretches from the Brooklyn waterfront on the East River all the way to Jamaica, Queens.
+The road is 17 kilometers long and is a major east–west street in Brooklyn.
+The avenue is known for its high traffic volume and is notorious for its high accident rate due to its design.

 An article from 2021, [SAFETY THIRD: Hit-and-Run Driver Kills Deaf Man on Notorious Speedway that DOT Failed to Fix](https://nyc.streetsblog.org/2021/10/16/safety-third-hit-and-run-driver-kills-deaf-man-on-notorious-speedway-that-dot-failed-to-fix/), sheds light upon the fact there has been renovation projects on improving the safety of `Atlantic Avenue` since 2014.
 The project, which aimed to improve safety for pedestrians and cyclists, involved adding high visibility crosswalks and curb extensions, but critics state that it has not fundamentally altered the geometry of the street or provided traffic calming measures.
 The article argues that despite the renovation, the number of injuries on the roadway has remained high, and the project's Phase II does not even have funding.
-Thus, we highly recommend that the city should prioritize the renovation of Atlantic Avenue to improve the safety of the street.
+Thus, in the future the policymakers should prioritize the renovation of Atlantic Avenue to improve the safety of the street.

 Let's look into the data and see if the work of the policymakers have made a change in the last 5 years or so...